 10. gratitude to somebody who least expects your thanks.
 Encourage gratitude and live thanks in ways that shape joyous celebrations for friends or family?
 What if you thanked at least one person daily before the holiday, by naming one specific thing that person did well for you or others?
 If you’ve received a sincere thank you from a child for who you are, how you think, or what you like to do – you know the power of thankfulness, unwrapped as a gift!

 Speak a person’s name to spike personal wellbeing to complete your gift-wrap.

-What will you do today to reboot your brain for a more festive gift-giving season?
+Have you noticed that each suggested gift here, reboots your brain for a more festive gift-giving season?

 Find further gifts within your beliefs!
 If belief or faith defines your holiday you’ve likely also discovered additional meanings for giving along with new delights for receiving.
 Belief can motivate you to design meaningful gifts for others.
 How so?
 My belief and faith at Christmas comes from Christianity where scripture reminds us that God so loved us that he gave his only son!
 No day passes without my gratitude for that gift!
 Yes, a huge cost was paid for a gift that changes my life daily when I remember the power and grace of unmerited favor handed to me because I am valued by a force bigger than life’s struggles.
 No gift I give can compare!
 No gift I receive can flood my day with gratitude for the unconditional love and grace this gift adds from my Creator.
 Over years it has unwrapped itself in ways that coax me through tougher days and propel me to new heights when storm clouds lift.
 You?